bchareyre/yade-mpi/doc/sphinx/prog.rst

 Integrated Development Environment and other tools
 ---------------------------------------------------
 A frequently used IDE is Kdevelop.
 We recommend using this software for navigating in the sources, compiling and debugging.
-Other usefull tools for debugging and profiling are Valgrind and KCachegrind.
+Other useful tools for debugging and profiling are Valgrind and KCachegrind.
 A series a wiki pages are dedicated to these tools in the `development section <https://yade-dem.org/wiki/Yade#Development>`__ of the wiki.

 Hosting and versioning
 ----------------------